Bharat Our Land Class 9- Summary & NCERT Solutions

 Section C: Long Answer Questions (120–150 words)

-- The poem was written in the context of India’s freedom struggle.
-How does it inspire modern Indians to contribute to nation-building?
+Q.1.
+The poem was written in the context of India’s freedom struggle.
+Discuss how it inspires modern Indians to contribute to nation-building.

-Answer: Although the poem was written during the freedom struggle, its message remains meaningful for modern Indians.
+Ans.
+Although the poem was written during the freedom struggle, its message remains meaningful for modern Indians.
 The poet’s deep admiration for India’s natural beauty, such as the Himalayas and the Ganga, encourages people today to protect the environment and value these resources.
-By highlighting the Upanishads and the teachings of the Buddha, the poem also reminds us of the importance of knowledge, wisdom, and moral values in shaping society.
+By highlighting the Upanishads and the teachings of the Buddha, the poem also reminds readers of the importance of knowledge, wisdom, and moral values in shaping society.
 This sense of pride can inspire young citizens to contribute positively by promoting education, respecting cultural diversity, and working towards social harmony.
-The poem suggests that true patriotism lies not just in praise but in responsible action.
-In today’s world, this can include addressing issues like environmental conservation and social equality.
-Thus, the poem motivates individuals to actively participate in building a better and more responsible nation.
+The poem suggests that true patriotism lies not just in praise but in responsible action, which in today’s world can include environmental conservation and social equality.
+The poem, in this way, motivates individuals to actively participate in building a better and more responsible nation.

-A group of students from different states in India are debating which aspect of their country makes it truly great—its mountains and rivers, its ancient scriptures, or its historical figures.
+Scenario: A group of students from different states in India are debating which aspect of their country makes it truly great — its mountains and rivers, its ancient scriptures, or its historical figures.

 Section E: Higher-Order Thinking Questions (HOTS)